1910 Cincinnati football team

 The 1910 Cincinnati football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference (OAC) during the 1910 college football season.
 Led by second-year head coach Robert Burch, Cincinnati compiled an overall record of 6–3 with a mark of 3–1 in conference play, tying for third place in the OAC.
 Walter Heuck was the team captain.
-The team played home games at Carson Field in Cincinnati.
+The team played home games at Carson Field and League Park in Cincinnati.